Aymanazerty/Aymanazerty/README.md

 Hi !

-I am a CS and maths student in Paris-Saclay University who likes to code stuff !
+I am a CS and Maths student in Paris-Saclay University who likes to code stuff !